22. Electrostatics

 Sometimes, grounding can occur through our bodies.
 Humans are relatively good conductors.
 When Dr. Pasquale touches the electroscope in the video below, charges move around to the ground through her hand and her skin.
 We can see that she has discharged the electroscope as the freely moving piece has rotated back to its equilibrium position.
 There is no longer a charge on the metal causing a repulsive force.

 As long as there isn’t too much charge flowing through a person when they act as a conduit to ground, this can be safe.
 This becomes very dangerous only when the flow (movement) of charge becomes too high.
-However, the mere presence of charge is not in itself dangerous.
+The mere presence of charge is not in itself dangerous.

 In the video below, Dr. Pasquale holds onto a van de Graff generator.
 As it runs, electrons build up on her skin and hairs.
 After a time, we can visually see the effect of this charge buildup as her hairs begin to separate from each other: they are experiencing the force of electrostatic repulsion.
 The hair on her head and on her skin will stick up.

 At the conclusion of the video, Dr. Pasquale is grounded when she touches a wire connected to a very large resistor.
-This electrical component, which will be discussed in the next chapter of this book, ensures that the charge does not flow away from her body too fast, causing the charge to flow away at a safe rate.
+This electrical component, which will be discussed in the next chapter of this book, ensures that the charge does not flow away from her body too fast.
+It causes the charge to flow away at a safe rate.

 Electrostatic discharge